mirkoSekulic/docker-springboot/README.md

-# Docker spring boot
+# Dockerizing spring boot and mysql application

-This is a demo for dockerizing spring boot aplication for production.
+This is a demo for dockerizing spring boot aplication and mysql application.
 ## Installation
-You dont need java instaled on machine, only docker and docker-compose.
+You dont need java instaled on machine or mysql, only docker and docker-compose.

 ### Commands
 1. docker-compose build